hbc/NGS_Data_Analysis_Course/sessionVI/lessons/04_prioritization-gemini.md

                      where is_conserved=1”
                      --header
                      na12878_q20.db | less

+> *NOTE:* Because we only a single sample this works.
+If we had **multiple samples** we need to extract information for each sample by prepending the sample ID to it.
+For example, `sample1.gts` for sample1.
+Alternatively, we can get information for all samples using the wildcard (*), i.e. `(gts).(*)` for all genotypes.

+### Filtering by genotype

+Often we want to focus only on variants where a given sample has a specific genotype.
+Since we have only one sample we can do this using the `where` clause:

+	$ gemini query -q "select count (*) from variants
+	  			where is_conserved=1 and gt_depths >=20"
+	  			--header
+	  			na12878_q20.db

-To **filter on genotype information** the gemini query tool has an option called `--gt-filter` that allows one to specify filters to apply to the returned rows (instead of using the where clause).
+If we had **multiple samples**, because of the way the information is stored we cannot directly do this in the SQL query, but the `gemini query` tool has an option called `–gt-filter` that allows one to specify filters to apply to the returned rows (instead of using the `where` clause).
+For a single sample you prepend the sample name to the field, i.e `sample1.gt_depths >=20`.

+We can also use the wild card to help apply the same rule to multiple samples without having to enter the rule over and over again.

+The syntax of the wildcard is:

+	--gt-filters is (COLUMN).(SAMPLE_WILDCARD).(SAMPLE_WILDCARD_RULE).(RULE_ENFORCEMENT).

+Therefore, to use the same filter above (`gt_depth >=20`) on all of our samples, we would use:

 	$ gemini query -q "select count (*)
                  from variants
                  where is_conserved=1”
-                 --gt-filter “(gt_types).(*).(== HET).(all)”
+                 --gt-filter “(gt_depths).(*).(>=20).(all)”
                  --header
-                 na12878_q20.db | less
+                 na12878_q20.db

 ### Filtering based on samples

 GEMINI also accepts [PED](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped) files in order to establish the familial relationships and phenotypic information of the samples in the VCF file.
-An example PED file for the trio that our sample (mother) was derived from is shown below.
+An example PED file for the trio that our sample (daughter) was derived from is shown below.
 At minimum the file requires a column for Family ID, Subject name, Paternal ID, Maternal ID, Sex and Phenotype.

 <img src="../img/gemini-family.png" width="600">